Important changes to Australia’s biosecurity system came into effect on 16 June 2016 with commencement of the Biosecurity Act 2015.

 - For goods other than live animals or animal reproductive material, high-value goods are goods of a value greater than:

 - $999 999.99 for goods to be treated in a manner likely to cause damage

 - $9 999.99 for goods that are to be destroyed.

-Decisions relating to high value goods and conveyances, as well as a range of other provisions of the Biosecurity Act, require officers to take certain principles into account.
+Decisions relating to high value goods and conveyances, as well as a range of other provisions of the Biosecurity Act, require officers to take certain factors, known as ‘principles’, into account.
 The aim of the principles is to ensure that any direction given or action undertaken is necessary, appropriate and adapted and does not impact on the person or their rights any more than is necessary to manage the level of biosecurity risk posed by the goods or conveyance.

 A person can request review of a decision to give approval to destroy high value goods or a conveyance.